maggy1209/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. Task 17: Script that displays all the lines in the file `/etc/passwd` that do not contain the pattern “bin”.

         grep -v bin /etc/passwd
+19. Task 18: Script that displays all lines of the file `/etc/ssh/sshd_config` starting with a letter.
+Including capital letters.

+        grep "^[[:alpha:]]" /etc/ssh/sshd_config